hayes/pothos/packages/plugin-prisma/README.md

 ```

 When executing the `node(id: ID!)` query with a global ID for which prisma cannot find a record in
-the database, the default behaviour is to throw an error.
+the database, the default behavior is to throw an error.
 There are some scenarios where it is
-preferrable to return `null` instead of throwing an error.
+preferable to return `null` instead of throwing an error.
 For this you can add the `nullable: true`
 option:

 ```typescript